Joint Learning of Hierarchical Neural Options and Abstract World Model: Experimental Results

 As shown in \Cref{fig:main_results}, AgentOWL masters the highest number of options for most number of environment steps.
 Although the baselines without hierarchical options seem to be better than AgentOWL at lower training sample budget, their performance plateaus at a much lower number of options mastered compared to that of AgentOWL.
 Qualitatively, these baselines fail to acquire options for harder goals (\cref{fig:hard_goals}) because they never discover any action sequence that can achieve the harder goals, as the number of possible action sequences grows exponentially with the number of steps needed to achieve the goals.
-In a sense, AgentOWL succeeds here because of its focused exploration: It manages to accomplish a goal that requires a long, complicated sequence of primitive actions by planning abstractly with higher-level options.
+AgentOWL, on the other hand, manages to accomplish a goal that requires a long, complicated sequence of primitive actions by planning abstractly with higher-level options and executing the options hierarchically.
 Abstract plans can be very short, allowing them to be found very easily in both the real world and the abstract world model.

 We perform an ablation study in \cref{fig:ablate_results}.
 Removing techniques introduced in \cref{sec:option_learning}---specifically LLM-based sub-goal proposal and hierarchial training stabilization---degrades AgentOWL's performance across most environment steps.
-These ablated systems need more data to master the same number of options across three games, and, in Pitfall, plateau at fewer mastered options than the full system.
+These ablated systems need more data to master the same number of options and in many cases, plateau at fewer mastered options than the full system---with one exception where removing stabilization in Private Eye does not significantly change results.